scala/scala3/docs/docs/reference/derivation.md

 ### Discussion

 The typeclass derivation framework is quite small and low-level.
-There are essentially two pieces of infrastructure that are generated by the compiler
+There are essentially two pieces of infrastructure in the compiler-generated `Generic` instances:

- - The `Shape` type representing the shape of an ADT
+ - a type representing the shape of an ADT,
- - A way to map between ADT instances and generic mirrors
+ - a way to map between ADT instances and generic mirrors.

 Generic mirrors make use of the already existing `Product` infrastructure for case classes, which means they are efficient and their generation requires not much code.

 Generic mirrors can be so simple because, just like `Product`s, they are weakly typed.
 On the other hand, this means that code for generic typeclasses has to ensure that type exploration and value selection proceed in lockstep and it has to assert this conformance in some places using casts.
 If generic typeclasses are correctly written these casts will never fail.

 It could make sense to explore a higher-level framework that encapsulates all casts in the framework.
 This could give more guidance to the typeclass implementer.
 It also seems quite possible to put such a framework on top of the lower-level mechanisms presented here.